ebi-uniprot/uniprot-manual/help/blast-submission.md

 BLAST then assigns a score to each match and calculates an E-value to indicate the likelihood of finding that match by chance.
 A lower E-value suggests a more significant match.

 BLAST tool search results are saved in your [tools dashboard](https://www.uniprot.org/tool-dashboard) for a maximum of 7 days.
-Even, after 7 days the job can be resubmitted from the tools dashboard with the same parameters.
+Even after 7 days the job can be resubmitted from the tools dashboard with the same parameters.

 ## Where to Find the BLAST Tool